~ Central Oregon (Bend, Sisters, Redmond) ... Restaurants: A Report from the Field

 I don't agree with every rating here: TRIP ADVISOR MEXICAN IN SISTERS RECREATION GUIDE A CENTRAL OREGON DRIVE

 On the Outskirts of Sisters ... - Black Butte Ranch ... is an upscale enclave, just west of Sisters ...
-The Bistro at Black Butte is fairly dependable ...
+The Bistro at Black Butte (Beer/wine) is fairly dependable ...
 I'm not sure I ever had breakfast there (I wouldn't expect it to be memorable, so no surprise).
 My friend says their baked goods are very, very good.
-Lunch of chicken on a stick or pizza (not bad, for not being in New Haven) .. get the one with sausage and caramelized onions ...
+Lunch of chicken on a stick or pizza (not bad, for not being in New Haven) ... get the pizza with sausage and caramelized onions ...
 I always think I should ask them to go a touch towards 'well done' but am afraid how that might turn out. ...
-Robert's Pub at Black Butte ... is a pub ... with a nice view.
-The Lodge at Black Butte is for dinner, pretty much white table cloth.
+Robert's Pub ... is kind of a '19th hole' place ... with a nice view.
+The Lodge at Black Butte ... is for dinner, pretty much white table cloth.
 BLACK BUTTE RANCH DINING [RV: FRIENDLY]

 Bits & Pieces ...
 BEND BULLETIN REVIEWS SOME SISTERS HISTORY

-Where to Stay in Sisters ...
-My opinion only ...
+MAY 2019: The popular Mexican place, Los Agaves, quit business and the tiny HAPPY WOK is moving into the space.
+Meanwhile, the space HAPPY WOK vacated is being replaced by a new Philly cheese steak place ...
+I'll report back (hopefully, they will have the right kind of bread.
+We'll see ;-) Where to Stay in Sisters ... my opinion only ...
 BEST WESTERN is probably the newest (although something else is being built across the street and a bit west) ... a good Best Western in a nice setting.
+(The Best Western owners family also run Sisters Saloon.)
 SISTERS INN & SUITES is next to the supermarket with good parking lot views ... looks clean.
-(The Best Western owners family also run Sisters Saloon.)
 CLOSEST TO TOWN: SISTERS MOTOR LODGE LINK, a ma/pa place that has always been well kept (it was on the outer edge of town before the town grew and grew to accommodate the other motels, the tire dealer, the A&W, etc.) I'm guessing it is not the most modern, but much closer to town if you are planning a stroll in that direction.
 There is no place bad to stay in Sisters ... the inns east of town are fairly standard 'lodge' type places.
 Maybe try the SISTERS BUNKHOUSE in town.
 It is probably a B&B-type place, but I don't know.
 (As with most locals folks in most towns, I have very limited in-town motel experience.)
-RV'ING: The city-owned, SISTERS CREEKSIDE CAMPGROUND ($$$ LINK) (Seasonal) is quite viable, treed, but sites are not particularly private.
+RV'ING IN SISTERS: The city-owned, SISTERS CREEKSIDE CAMPGROUND ($$$ LINK) (Seasonal) is quite viable, treed, but sites are not particularly private.
 A very easy walk to town.
 I'd stay there because I am not towing a car yet on my rig and that means an easy walk means a lot. ...
 The BEND/SISTERS RV PARK ($$$$ LINK) ...
 Good Sam, maybe 4 miles out, by the rodeo grounds is one of the nicest private places I've seen anyplace. ...
 SISTERS RV PARK, seems like 97% permanent, I think I'd feel like an intruder as an overnighter. ...
 The NATIONAL FORESTS (especially Camp Sherman area) ($) are all rustic, but very pleasant.
 (The private places in Camp Sherman are not very rustic). ...
 TUMALO STATE PARK ($$$ LINK) is just outside Bend, not convenient to Sisters, but as is the case with all Oregon state parks, it is very nice.
 I get RV info and reviews from a subscription site called AllStays-PRO. ...
 RV PARKING IN SISTERS: Sisters is great for RV'rs.
 Just north of the main drag (Cascade Street) are many very large parking places jst for RV's and I'm sure nobody will give you trouble if you take a few spots at once on any side street, you see people doing that all the time.